-Dedicated Montgomery Retaliatory Discharge Attorney Helping Workers Fired in Retaliation for Filing an Alabama Workers’ Compensation Claim
+Dedicated Montgomery Wrongful Termination Attorney Helping Workers Fired in Retaliation for Filing an Alabama Workers’ Compensation Claim

 Alabama law protects the right of workers to file workers’ compensation claims or to notify employees of safety rule violations.
 It is illegal in Alabama to fire an employee for engaging in such protected activity.
 Yet employers across the state routinely violate this provision by engaging in retaliatory discharge and other wrongful conduct, including defrauding workers by lying to them about workers’ compensation benefits or misclassifying them as contractors.
 Chip Nix, Attorney at Law, helps workers who have been fired, discriminated against or lied to regarding their rights to workers’ compensation benefits in Montgomery and statewide.

 Alabama’s Workers’ Compensation Retaliatory Discharge Law

 Alabama law section 25-5-11.1 states:

 - “No employee shall be terminated by an employer solely because the employee has instituted or maintained any action against the employer to recover workers’ compensation benefits under this chapter or solely because the employee has filed a written notice of violation of a safety rule pursuant to subdivision (c)(4) of Section 25-5-11.”